strapi/design-system/.changeset/funny-bulldogs-kneel.md

 '@strapi/design-system': patch
 ---

-Min-width of DatePicker and TimePicker at wrong place
+fix: min-width of DatePicker and TimePicker